 (5) children's mental health day treatment services;

-(b) Children receiving intensive treatment in foster care services are not eligible for medical assistance reimbursement for the following services while receiving intensive treatment in foster care:
+(b) Children receiving intensive behavioral health services are not eligible for medical assistance reimbursement for the following services while receiving children's intensive behavioral health services:

-(1) psychotherapy and skills training components of children's therapeutic services and supports under section 256B.0625, subdivision 35b;
+(1) psychotherapy and skills training components of children's therapeutic services and supports under section 256B.0943;